tejasshahu/Family_Tree/README.md

 ## Task:Implemenent a family tree API.

-The API should be capable of keeping track of people and the connecons between them.
-While you have full control to model the enes as you see t you should keep the following guidelines in mind.
+The API should be capable of keeping track of people and the connecections between them.
+While you have full control to model the entities as you see fit you should keep the following guidelines in mind.

-Details about a person and their relaonships should be editable.
+Details about a person and their relationships should be editable.
 At a minimum you should use the following traits to describe a Person:

 	First name
 	Last name